 If you have insurance, call 855-896-9067

-Air Methods provides lifesaving emergency care across the United States.
-Much like how a grocery store might be known as a different name in different regions, Air Methods operates under a variety of company names across the country.
-This combines the benefits of a local operation with the resources of a national company, so all of our patients across the United States can know they’re receiving the best emergency transportation and care available.
+Air Methods provides lifesaving emergency care across the U.S. Much like how a grocery store might be known as a different name in different regions, Air Methods operates under a variety of company names across the country.
+This combines the benefits of a local operation with the resources of a national company, so all of our patients across the U.S. can know they’re receiving the best emergency transportation and care available.

 Rather than have their own helicopters, hospitals partner with Air Methods to provide air ambulance services.
 Because Air Methods is not part of the hospital and operates as a separate entity, you get a separate bill.

 – Emergency air medical transport and treatment is among the many crucial medical services where health plans are seeking to limit or cut payments.

 – The main purpose of health insurance is to protect patients like you in emergency situations like the one you faced.
 But increasingly, insurance companies are paying less and less of their members’ medical costs.
 This means patients are left to pay for care that the health insurance company should be paying.
 It is our commitment and intent to work side-by-side with insurers, healthcare providers, and patients to create a system that works for everyone.

 – When it comes to attaining payment for their service, Air Methods works with insurance companies to ensure adequate coverage for their members.
 When adequate coverage is not provided, we are required by law to pursue uncollected balances to help cover the cost.
 In these situations, we work very closely with patients to minimize their out-of-pocket expenses.